A woman doctor stands on a long red carpet

 When I had to drop the service for budgetary reasons, I missed it enough that I considered taking advantage of the much lower costs of a health share plan and splitting the difference to pay for the concierge service.
 However, my application at the one program I applied to was accepted with so many conditions that I was afraid it would be used to deny coverage on almost anything I sought care for, except maybe a catastrophic incident.
 The cost of the health share program had also increased significantly twice in 18 months, which I felt did not bode well for the future, so I abandoned the idea.

-The content on this site was first posted in February 2018.
+This content was first published in February 2018.

 Marjorie smiling, wearing an orange shirt.